rturrado/word_converter/README.md

 - Parses the command line options.
 - Creates an input reader.
 - Creates a stream output writer (that will write to standard output), and, if requested by the user, a file output writer.
-- Runs the conversion manager, passing it the reader and the writers.
+- Creates a parser, passing the input reader as an argument, and calls its parse method to receive the parsed text.
+- Sends the parsed text to the output writers.

-Exceptions thrown whether during the parsing of the command line options, or while creating the reader or the writers, are captured, and make the program terminate.<br/>
+Exceptions thrown whether during the parsing of the command line options, while creating the reader or the writers, or by the parser, are captured, and make the program terminate.<br/>
 Both readers and writers are implemented as runtime polymorphic objects.
 A pure virtual base class, e.g. `input_reader` defines an interface, and concrete classes, e.g. `file_reader`, implement that interface.
 Using polymorphic readers is not mandatory for the task, but makes the implementation symmetric to that of the writers.